 - 14.1 The Permit Holder shall have insurance of such type in such amount as is customary in the international petroleum industry in accordance with good oil fields practices for Petroleum Operations in progress Offshore Guyana in respect of: - a.
 Loss or damage to all assets used in Project; - b.
 Pollution caused in the course of the Project for which EEPGL will be, jointly and severally, held responsible; - c.
 Loss or damage to property or bodily injury suffered by any third party in the course of the Project for which EEPGL is liable to, according to the terms of the policy; - d.
 EEPGL's liability to its employees engaged in the Project; and - e.
-Any other requirement made by the EPA under condition 14.3 below. - 14.2 Condition 14.1 shall not be interpreted to mean that the Permit Holder, its Parent Company, Servant and/or Agent will not be liable to any other existing or forthcoming applicable laws, rules and regulations related to insurance for Petroleum Operations within or out the jurisdiction of Guyana. - 14.3 The Permit Holder shall submit the environmental liability insurance policy required by Condition 14.1 to the Agency for its review and approval, including the following documents, within two (2) weeks of issuance of this Permit or as soon as reasonably possible: - a.
-Provision of documentary evidence that the insurer is authorised to provide the insurance in the jurisdiction and to provide evidence of the insurer's financial strength;
+Any other requirement made by the EPA under Condition 14.3 below. - 14.2 Condition 14.1 shall not be interpreted to mean that the Permit Holder, its Parent Company, Servant and/or Agent will not be liable to any other existing or forthcoming applicable laws, rules and regulations related to insurance for Petroleum Operations within or out of the jurisdiction of Guyana. - 14.3 The Permit Holder shall submit the environmental liability insurance policy required by Condition 14.1 to the Agency for its review and approval, including the following documents, within two (2) weeks of issuance of this Permit or as soon as reasonably possible: - a.
+Provision of documentary evidence that the insurer is authorised to provide the insurance in the jurisdiction and of the insurer's financial strength; - b.
+Evidence of Bank of Guyana's no-objection or approval of the insurance policy, where applicable; - c.
+Provision of details of the amount of cover and the cost profile, evidence of authorisation of the institution or parent (insurer's) to provide insurance; - d.
+Where applicable, the submission of evidence of any supplementary cover required to cover gaps in the primary cover, inclusive of details relevant to the excess level which is the responsibility of the policyholder to cover; - e.
+Agreement to provide notification to the EPA of modification, cancellation, expiration, intent to renew, renewal or non-renewal and expiry dates of the policy;